yushan87/RESOLVEWebAPI/README.md

 See [here](https://www.playframework.com/documentation/2.6.x/Anatomy) for more information.
 All application source files are located inside the `app` folder and the unit testing files are located in `test`.
-The `compiler` folder contains things that are needed to instantiate a compile job as well as how to handle input and output messages fromthe compiler.
+The `compiler` folder contains things that are needed to instantiate a compile job as well as how to handle input and output messages from the compiler.
 The `controllers` and `views` folders contain the controllers for the various different `WebSocket` protocols and `HTML` rendering template code.
 All static resources can be found in the `public` directory.